hjt523/QA_DevOps_Final_Project/README.md

   * AWS Codebuild - We decided to use AWS Codebuild rather than Jenkins to automate the building of our project in order to showcase our familiarity with AWS.
   * AWS EKS - To start run and scale our Kubernetes functionalities.
 * Terraform - To automate the creation of the instances on AWS and automate the creation of the EKS cluster.
 * Docker (Compose) - To create our containers that make up the Kubernetes pods.
+Our docker images are hosted here: https://hub.docker.com/u/aabdurrahman
 * Nginx - To act as a reverse proxy.
 * Kubernetes - To orchestrate and manage our containers and virtual machines.